How to Get Out of Credit Card Debt Without Paying: 5 Strategies

 Why would you do that?
 Debt consolidation won't reduce your debt balances.
 However, you might be able to get a lower interest rate on a debt consolidation loan or with a 0% APR balance transfer credit card.

-You can also simplify paying bills each month, since you'd only have one loan or credit card payment to make.
-That catch to benefitting from a debt consolidation loan is to be committed to not running up new balances on the cards you've paid off.
+Debt consolidation can also simplify paying bills each month, since you'd only have one loan or credit card payment to make.
+The key to benefitting from a debt consolidation loan is to be committed to not running up new balances on the cards you've paid off.
 You don’t want to end up with the loan and new credit card debt.

 Four steps to take to pay less on your credit card debt